 I prefer grating the apple instead of chopping it into pieces.
 The grated apple melts right into the soup and adds a hint of sweetness.
 Simmer (with the pot covered) for another 20 minutes, stirring occasionally.

 Feel free to add about ¼ cup of non-dairy milk for added creaminess.
 I prefer this Indian soup without the added vegan milk but the choice is yours.
-Serve with some bread for a hearty meal.

 Store any leftover soup in an airtight container in the refrigerator.
 You might want to double the recipe and make a large batch if you want to have any leftovers!